zimolzak/crypto-challenges/Readme.md

 6. Break repeating-key XOR
 7. AES in ECB mode
 8. Detect AES in ECB mode
+9. Implement PKCS#7 padding
+10. Implement CBC mode
+11. An ECB/CBC detection oracle
+12. Byte-at-a-time ECB decryption (Simple)

-The ones that use stdin so far: 4, 6, 7, 8.
-The others carry their inputs with them.
-Redirecting 4 to a file is definitely advisable.
-6 is "the big one."
-Takes about 40 sec to run.
+Some use stdin; others carry their inputs with them.
+4 and 6 each take about 40 sec to run on my MacBook Pro (OS X, 2.7 GHz Intel Core i7), and a little longer on my iMac7,1 running Ubuntu.
+Not all inputs may be committed to this git repo.

 To do
 ----